tatami-galaxy/sports-language-in-politics/reports/comments.md

     - how to select metaphors?

 - How to interpret Shapley values

-- Detecting sports lang/term in politics vs comparing sports lang in politics and general convo

 - Analyze the data more
     - random subs contain sports-meta, gaming, anime, movie, war etc. subs. also potentially political content